 Toronto is challenging to navigate, especially with a trailer full of acoustic panels.
-We typically will incur at least one $60 parking ticket per day during an install, due to the parking issues in Toronto.
+We typically will incur at least one $60 parking ticket per day during an install, due to the parking issues.

 What is an acoustic consultant?

 An acoustic consultant is an acoustic engineer that will survey your space with physical acoustic meters and equipment.
 They will usually bring the results back to their lab and analyse the audio files on a computer.
-Acoustic consultants will make recommendations, but refer all of the work out to Acoustic installers.
-There are three or four acoustic consultants in the Toronto area:
+They will make recommendations, but refer all of the work out to Acoustic installers.
+There are three or four consultants in the Toronto area: